Unfinished creative work: Film

-In Orson Welles' lifetime his unfinished films became legendary.
+In Orson Welles's lifetime his unfinished films became legendary.
 For decades he worked on a version of Don Quixote, and he claimed that the film could be finished despite the deaths of his two leading actors.
 Citizen Kane remains one of the only films that was released as Welles intended, with most of his other films remaining incomplete or being changed by the studios.
 His death on 10 October 1985 came while he was working on The Other Side of the Wind and The Dreamers; the former was completed in 2018 by Peter Bogdanovich.

 Animated films, though less vulnerable to problems such as the death of an actor, can still fail to be completed.
 The Thief and the Cobbler was a twenty-six-year animated film project by Richard Williams which was taken away from him and completed by Fred Calvert.
 The workprint of the original film became available as a bootleg, and there have been several attempts to restore the film, most notably Garrett Gilchrist's "Recobbled" cut.
 The 1978 animated adaptation of The Lord of the Rings was not viewed by the studio as enough of a commercial success to warrant the funding of a sequel, thus not completing the story from the original book.

+Multi-part films like the animated The Lord of the Rings and entire film series can also end up being unfinished, in spite of ambitious plans.
+20th Century Fox's attempt to adapt Rick Riordan's Percy Jackson & the Olympians series stopped after the second book, Percy Jackson: Sea of Monsters, when plans to adapt the third book, The Titan's Curse, fell through.
+Lionsgate Films' plan to adapt Veronica Roth's Divergent book trilogy also faced a similar fate when it tried to split its adaptation of the final novel, Allegiant, into two parts, similar to how it was done for the final book of the Harry Potter book series, Harry Potter and the Deathly Hallows and the final book of The Hunger Games trilogy, Mockingjay, but the critical and commercial failure of the first part, The Divergent Series: Allegiant, ultimately discouraged efforts to produce and release the second part or close out the story whatsoever.